cosmosgame/save-the-world/content/articles/index.md

   - Who Am I?
     - Purpose?
     - Software engineer, personal growth, spiritual awakening
+      - mind,body, and heart
-      - love
+      - many paths
-      - all of me
+      - all of me, all of you, all of us
       - lead by example
       - learnings (briefly mention, link to other page)
       - comfortable bringing together theories
       - simplify
-        - do the reading for you
       - focus on practical, measurable results
       - Open source leading the way
-  - Promises
-    - As succinctly as possible
-      - Value your time
-    - This is way bigger than me
-    - Practical, solution based
-    - Based in the heart, but no magic
-  - Open Source
+  - Open Source (engineer's mindset)
     - Surprising success
     - Harness all of us
       - place where we